 Instead of going to my own house to soak the throbbing limb in hot water, I drive to the duplex, park across the street like a fucking stalker, and watch the sad little building through the rain-blurred windshield.

 She doesn’t even live here anymore, but somehow I keep coming back.
 Like a damned boomerang.

 The bitch kicked you to the curb when you were at your lowest.
 Fuck her.

 Yes.
 Fuck her.
 Forget she exists.
-Get myself a hot chick to fuck so I can move on.
-Scarred or not, I am young and rich.
-It’s no problem to get a willing girl.
+Get myself a hot chick to bang so I can move on.
+Scarred or not, I’m young and rich.
+It won’t be a problem to get a willing girl.

 The duplex’s exterior could use a fresh coat of paint and a bit of landscaping, but the management company won’t do anything until the place looks like a dump.
 They know just as well as I do that college kids don’t care all that much about curb appeal.